Why Résumés Lie — And Why You Should Look Beyond Them

 It lists schools, roles, and achievements.
 Clean, structured, easy to scan.
 But it removes the most important part: the conditions behind the performance and the story.

 On paper, I moved to the United States from abroad.
-New system, new environment, and at the beginning no real command of the language how it happen in person not just in th texbook.
+New system, new environment, and at the beginning, no real command of the language, how it happens in person, not just in the textbook.
 A résumé can mention that in one line.
 It looks like context, maybe even a disadvantage from abroad.

 In reality, it changed everything.